Report IRS Robocall Scams & Get Compensation

 4. Weather stations that need to alert communities of upcoming blizzards, tornadoes, etc.

-What Makes a Robocall Legal?
+What Makes a Robocall ?

-Companies and telemarketers need to adhere to strict rules set forth by the FTC and the FCC to be able to place a legal robocall.
+Companies and telemarketers need to adhere to strict rules set forth by the FTC and the FCC to be able to place a robocall.
 To name but a few rules:

 1. All calls have to be made between eight am and nine pm